The Curriculum

 Sessions are engagement-load tagged — high-energy, discussion, making — so attention is budgeted at the structural level, never three loud days in a row.

-The four-question framework
+The four-question method

 Fundamentals → Differentiation → Use Case → Value-Add.